amara-vo/notes-keeper/README.md

 # notes-keeper
 A note-taking application.
 Allows you to add and delete notes as needed.
-This program was originally developed in CodeSandbox.
+This program was originally developed in CodeSandbox: https://n2egp0.csb.app/

 # How to Run Locally
 If there is an issue with running the program, change the package.json file.